the-anna-project/annad/doc/diary/README.md

 is rather important to document ideas and decisions chronologically.
 Goal of this is to keep track of influences and events that drove development and decisions.
 All ideas and walkthroughs are precious and good to know.

+Note that dates are given in the format `yyyy.mm.dd`.